diggooddodg/Vehicle-thefts-data-analysis/Readme.md

 Data was downloaded from Maven Analytics.
 ## Data preparation and cleansing
 ### Using Snowflake SQL
-* Fixed dates whose year was 0022 and 0021
+* Fixed dates whose year was 0022 and 0021.
+PLease see [detail here](https://www.markdownguide.org)
 ### Using Excel
 * Created a calendar lookup table for use in Power BI
 * The following cleaning steps were performed on the stolen vehicles table using MS Excel: